Amos47/2400/Chapter_1.md

 ##### Ratio

-Is the highest level of measuerment – affords the most opportunity to understand the underlying dimensions captured therein

-Age, dollar values, counts of discrete items (number of events, purchases, people, goods... expressed as a ratio to each other or to a total)

-Interval data are exact and have a real zero thus any and all algebraic operations are possible (addition, subtraction, multiplication, division and exponentiation)
+This is the highest level of measuerment and affords the most opportunity to understand the underlying dimensions captured therein.
+Examples of variables measured at the ratio level include age, dollar values, counts of discrete items (number of events, purchases, people, goods, etc. either when counting or when expressed as a ratio to each other or to a total).
+Interval data are exact and have a real zero, thus any and all algebraic operations are possible (addition, subtraction, multiplication, division and exponentiation).

 Corresponds to Hierarchical in LATCH